aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotx-to-potx/_index.md

 </div></div>
 </div></div>

-{{% blocks/products/pf/feature-page-section  h2="Convert Protected DOTX to POTX in Android via Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Convert Protected DOTX to POTX in Android Apps" %}}
 You can also convert your password-protected DOTX to POTX within your Android applications.
 If your input DOTX document is password protected, you cannot convert it to POTX format without using the password.
 In order to open an encrypted document, you can set the correct password in the LoadOptions object and pass it to the Document constructor.
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "bdc7f32134dcfd5fd6163ad4092b843f" "convert-protected-doc-to-pptx.java" >}}
 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}

-{{% blocks/products/pf/feature-page-section  h2="Convert DOTX to POTX with Watermark in Android via Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Convert DOTX to POTX with Watermark in Android Apps" %}}
 Within your Android applications, the API also allows you to perform DOTX file to POTX conversion with watermark.
 In order to add a watermark to your POTX document, you can first export DOTX to HTML and write HTML content in [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) object.
 After that to add a watermark, you can add text using addTextFrame, set all the relevant options like color, fillType and more and can save the document to POTX.
 {{% blocks/products/pf/feature-page-code %}}